Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Experiments

-\paragraph{Token Library vs Direct Learning.} In~\cref{fig:parameter_efficiency} we study the approach of obtaining the prompts.
+\paragraph{Token Library vs direct learning.} In~\cref{fig:parameter_efficiency} we study the approach of obtaining the prompts.
 We compare our token library (TL) with the more direct approach that obtains the prompts through a linear transformation of the image features.
 While we observe that both methods can be made to achieve similar performances, \cref{fig:parameter_efficiency} clearly demonstrates the superiority of the TL in terms of parameter efficiency.

-\paragraph{Scaling to different frozen transformer models.} Finally, in~\cref{tab:dino-vit}, we explore the use of different pretrained ViT backbones, from supervised training~\citep{Dosovitskiy2020} and from self-supervised training using DINO~\citep{caron2021emerging}.
+\paragraph{Scaling to different frozen transformer models.} Finally, we explore the use of different pretrained ViT backbones, from supervised training~\citep{Dosovitskiy2020} and from self-supervised training using DINO~\citep{caron2021emerging}.
 First, we find that generally the performances are lower compared to those obtained from the CLIP backbone in~\cref{large_comparison}.
-This means that adapting these networks is more challenging, potentially owing to the vastly larger pretraining dataset of CLIP.
+This means that adapting these models is more challenging, potentially owing to the vastly larger pretraining dataset of CLIP.
 Second, we find that both IIP and PGN struggle with adapting the backbones to the SUN397 dataset.
-This might be explained by: (i) the difference in image contents -- while SUN contains scene images, the pretraining datasets of the supervised ViT and DINO are strongly object-centric~\citep{kuznetsova2020open} -- and (ii) the relatively few image per class ($\approx$190).
+This might be explained by: (i) the difference in image contents -- while SUN contains scene images, the pretraining datasets of the supervised ViT and DINO are strongly object-centric~\citep{kuznetsova2020open} -- and (ii) the relatively small number of images per class ($\approx$190).
 Third, we find that, as in the case of CLIP, the PGN approach vastly outperforms the baseline IIP approach in adapting these models to the datasets, \textit{e.g.}, showing gains of 40\% for CIFAR100.